YogevSaadon/void-gambit/README.md

-# CosmoSpin- Bullet Heaven Game
+# Void Gambit- Bullet Heaven Game

 **A component-based bullet heaven game built in Godot 4 with modular architecture and data-driven design**

 ## What's Built So Far

-CosmoSpin demonstrates solid game architecture patterns applied to the bullet heaven genre.
+Void Gamit demonstrates solid game architecture patterns applied to the bullet heaven genre.
 The project focuses on clean code organization, modular systems, and data-driven configuration.

 **Current Features:**
 - Four-weapon system with auto-targeting and distinct mechanics